accelerando-consulting/iot-elk/README.md

 # Production setup

-1. Sensors have LoRA radios
+1. Sensors communicate via WiFi or LPWAN
-2. On-site LoRAWAN concentrator
+2. On-site concentrator
-3. LoRAWAN server relays to MQTT
+3. Site concentrator relays to MQTT (or sensors may go direct)
 2. Mosquitto in docker on EC2 instance
 3. Logstash in docker on EC2 instance
 4. Elasticsearch hosted by cloud.elastic.co